Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - List your transferable skills

-- Include any relevant software or language proficiency
+- Include any relevant software or language skills

 Volunteer/Internship experience:

-- Include any relevant experience you have gained through volunteering or interning
+- Write down any relevant experience that you’ve gained through volunteer work or interning

-- You should highlight any achievements or responsibilities you held in these positions.
+- Highlight any accomplishments or responsibilities you took on in these positions.

 References: